US STOCKS-Wall St sinks as yields spike, financials fall after Goldman miss

 Investors are zeroing in on next week's Fed policy meeting for more clarity on central bankers' next moves to rein in inflation.
 Data last week showed U.S. consumer prices increased solidly in December, culminating in the largest annual rise in inflation in nearly four decades.

-In company news, Activision ATVI.O shares soared after Microsoft MSFT.O announced a deal to buy the video-game maker for $68.7 billion.
+In company news, Activision ATVI.O shares soared nearly 26% after Microsoft MSFT.O announced a deal to buy the video-game maker for $68.7 billion.
+Shares of other video game companies rose, with Electronic Arts EA.O up 2.7% and Take-Two Interactive Software TTWO.O up 1%.
+Microsoft shares fell 2.4%.

+Declining issues outnumbered advancing ones on the NYSE by a 5.52-to-1 ratio; on Nasdaq, a 4.93-to-1 ratio favored decliners.

+The S&P 500 posted 34 new 52-week highs and nine new lows; the Nasdaq Composite recorded 69 new highs and 611 new lows.

 Goldman profit hit by weaker trading, rising expenses; shares tumble